 - Rent Program.
 Continue to support the Rent Program and the Review Advisory Committee (RRAC) efforts to prevent displacement and moderate rent increases for tenants of all income levels.
 The Program shall provide an annual report to the City Council on the number of cases reviewed each year, the outcome of those cases, and a recommendation for any additional City regulations or controls deemed necessary to prevent displacement and moderate rent increases.
 If recommendations are identified in the annual report, the City shall consider implementation within one year. - Housing Choice Voucher Program (Section 8).
 The Alameda Housing Authority shall continue to issue vouchers and promote the use of Housing Choice Vouchers and encourage landlord participation.
 To reduce the concentration of voucher holders, promote mixed-income neighborhoods, and improve mobility between neighborhoods the City shall meet with property managers in high resource areas with a low percentage of vouchers to encourage them to advertise their units to voucher holders. - Acquisition and Conversion.
 Work with public or private sponsors to encourage acquisition/rehabilitation of existing multifamily units to be converted to affordable and senior housing.
 The intent of this is to reduce displacement risk for seniors and lower-income households by increasing the supply of affordable housing. - Transit.
-The City will coordinate with AC Transit to ensure that transit needs of residents are met, including providing support of a survey of unmet needs and applying for funding if needed to change or expand routes. - Education.
-The City will meet with the Alameda Union School District (AUSD) by July 2023 to address less positive educational outcomes in West Alameda as compared to East Alameda as shown in the TCAC/HCD Education Score.
-The City shall support applications by AUSD or individual schools to secure grant funding for teacher recruitment and retention bonuses, classroom materials, and other incentives for teachers.
+The City will coordinate with AC Transit and the SF Bay Ferry to ensure that transit needs of low income and special needs residents are met, including providing support of a survey of unmet needs and applying for funding if needed to change or expand routes. - Education.
+Continue to meet with The City will meet with the Alameda Unified ion-School District (AUSD) quarterly by July 2023 to address the disparate less positive educational outcomes between in West Alameda and as compared to East Alameda as shown in the TCAC/HCD Education Score.
+The City shall support: - Promote acquisition and rehabilitation of affordable housing units in high resource areas to facilitate housing mobility opportunities for lower-income households so that they can access the wide range of programs offered across AUSD schools and so that all schools can benefit from increased diversity - Support the continued partnership between AUSD and AC Transit to assess the need for improved transit routes or access for students; - Support AUSD's efforts to provide low-income families' access to services such as mental health programs, nutrition, transportation, legal help, childcare, and medical aid. - Support applications by AUSD or individual schools to secure grant funding for teacher recruitment and retention bonuses, classroom materials, and other incentives for teachers.